ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_try_infer_dates {#input_format_try_infer_dates}

 If enabled, ClickHouse will try to infer type `Date` from string fields in schema inference for text formats.
-If all fields from a column in input data were successfully parsed as dates, the result type will be `Date`, of at least one field was not parsed as date, the result type will be `String`.
+If all fields from a column in input data were successfully parsed as dates, the result type will be `Date`, if at least one field was not parsed as date, the result type will be `String`.

 Enabled by default.

 ## input_format_try_infer_datetimes {#input_format_try_infer_datetimes}

 If enabled, ClickHouse will try to infer type `DateTime64` from string fields in schema inference for text formats.
-If all fields from a column in input data were successfully parsed as datetimes, the result type will be `DateTime64`, of at least one field was not parsed as datetime, the result type will be `String`.
+If all fields from a column in input data were successfully parsed as datetimes, the result type will be `DateTime64`, if at least one field was not parsed as datetime, the result type will be `String`.

 Enabled by default.